LatamLink/latamlink.io/docs/traceability.md

 Considering that the permission to create new accounts could be delegated exclusively to the writers and in that way any action regardless of how they enter the network could be linked to the writer who created the account.

 ## Types of Permissioned Entities
-The permitted entities can be lacchain "partners" which can deploy any type of node.
+The permitted entities can be LACChain "partners" which can deploy any type of node.
 Otherwise non-partner entities can only display writer and observer nodes.

 | Node Type | Partner | Non-Partner |
 |-----------|:-------:|:-----------:|